danielmarschall/oidplus/doc/developer_notes/feature_oids.md

 The OIDplus autoloader will make sure that interfaces following this naming convention are replaced with an empty "fake" interface if the plugin defining the interface is not installed.
-Therefore, the interface is "optional" and there won't be a fatal error if a plugin implements (references) a feature that is not known.
+Therefore, the interface is "optional" and there won't be a fatal error if a plugin implements (references) a feature that is unknown.

 Previously, the plugin-to-plugin-communication used a function called implementsFeature(), which has been discontinued as of 26 March 2023, because types could not be easily checked.

 ### Usage example (new method):

-    // Implement feature in a class:
+Implement feature in a class:

     class OIDplusPageAdminNostalgia
           extends OIDplusPagePluginAdmin
           implements INTF_OID_1_3_6_1_4_1_37476_2_5_2_3_8 /* getNotifications */